Bruce Westerman: Abortion

 Westerman believes that "Life is a right.
 Abortion is not."
 He supported the June 2022 overturning of Roe v.
 Wade.

 Environment

-Westerman considers himself a conservationist.
 On April 19, 2021, he introduced the Trillion Trees Act, which planned to plant a trillion trees, but the bill was criticized by scientists and environmental groups.
 Westerman has a 4% lifetime score from the League of Conservation Voters.

 In January 2025, Westerman introduced the Fix Our Forests Act alongside Representative Scott Peters of California.
 The bill aims to improve forest management for wildfire risk reduction.

 Gun law

 Westerman has received consistent "A" grades from the National Rifle Association Political Victory Fund (NRA-PVF) for his pro-gun rights legislative voting record.
 He voted against the Enhanced Background Checks Act in 2021.